A (1.999999)-approximation ratio for vertex cover problem: A (1.999999)-approximation algorithm on arbitrary graphs

-Note that, due to the correctness of Property (1.a) we have less than 0.000001n of vertices $j\in V$ with $v_o^*v_j^*<0.5$ and due to the incorrectness of Property (1.b) we have more than 0.01n of vertices $j\in V$ with $v_o^*v_j^*>0.5004$.
-Therefore, in the above inequality, the first summation is the lower bound on the vertices $j\in V$ with $v_o^*v_j^*<0.5$, and the third summation is the lower bound on only 0.01n of the vertices $j\in V$ with $v_o^*v_j^*>0.5004$ (only 0.01n of the vertices with $v_o^*v_j^*>0.5004$ are considered in third summation and beyond the 0.01n of such vertices are considered in second summation).
-Moreover, the second summation is the lower bound on the other vertices; i.e. the vertices $j\in V$ with $0.5\leq v_o^*v_j^*\leq 0.5004$ or the vertices $j\in V$ with $v_o^*v_j^*>0.5004$ and beyond the 0.01n of such vertices which have been considered in third summation.
+Note that, the Property (1.a) is met and we have less than 0.000001n of vertices $j\in V$ with $v_o^*v_j^*<0.5$.
+The Property (1.b) is not met and we have more than 0.01n of vertices $j\in V$ with $v_o^*v_j^*>0.5004$.
+Therefore, in the above inequality, the first summation is the lower bound on the vertices $j\in V$ with $v_o^*v_j^*<0.5$, and the third summation is the lower bound on only 0.01n of the vertices $j\in V$ with $v_o^*v_j^*>0.5004$.
+In other words, beyond the 0.01n of such vertices are considered in the second summation.
+Moreover, the second summation is the lower bound on the other vertices (the vertices $j\in V$ with $0.5\leq v_o^*v_j^*\leq 0.5004$, and the vertices $j\in V$ with $v_o^*v_j^*>0.5004$ beyond the 0.01n of such vertices considered in the third summation).